Artistic and administrative leadership. No knowledge of the accuracy of this list in 2017.

 ＊ 소위 sowi 少尉 (junior lieutenant)

-Most members of the band are graduates of the Kim Won Gyun Pyongyang University of Music (김원균평양음악대학 金元均平壌音楽大学).
+Most musicians of the band are graduates of the Kim Won Gyun Pyongyang University of Music (김원균평양음악대학 金元均平壌音楽大学).
 The accordionist Kim Hyang-sun is said to be a graduate of the musical school of the Mansudae Art Studio (만수대창작사 万寿台創作社).
-Of singers it is difficult to tell; many of them enter the stage after music oriented high school/gymnasium, or after some months of further studies.
+Of singers it is difficult to tell; many of them enter the stage after music oriented higher middle school/gymnasium at the age of 18, or after some months of further studies.
 Opera singing probably requires more studies; only Pak Mi-kyong is known to have been trained as an opera singer.

 The picture below is a slightly edited one, originally made by Arthur Yabe

 In 2015.10.25, by the order of the supreme commander, a mass promotion of military ranks for members of State Merited Choir and Moranbong Band took place.
 According to KCNA the number of people promoted was 242, which is a good number.
 Also 56 honorary titles were awarded.
 The supreme leader apparently was satisfied with the concerts and the celebrations in general.
 As a result all MBB members, who had for the past years been in the rank of sowi / junior liutenant were promoted to that of jungwi / liutenant.
 A video of the ceremony here.
 In the same video one can see Kim Yu-kyong receiving either her nomination as Merited Artiste (02.16) or promotion back to the military rank of 륙군대위 ryuggun tewi / army captain, in which rank she started in 2012.
 Both promotions anyway took place in this ceremony.
 Hyon Song-wol of MBB (02.20) received something, but RS does not tell what.
 Hwang Un-mi (UO / SMC, 02.38) was promoted to the rank of 상좌 sangjwa colonel.

 The names of the MBB promoted to 중위 chungwi are in the order that Rodong Sinmun (2016년 5월 9일) gave in its announcement; I do not know what the order signifies, except that musicians are first and singers second.
 But it is not the Korean alphabetical order.
 Arthur Yabe identified the ladies in the pictures.